-The Management Plan for the World Heritage Site was last updated in 2014.
-It has as the first of its nine aims to: “protect, conserve and enhance the Outstanding Universal Value of the DVMWHS.”
+The Management Plan for the World Heritage Site has been updated in 2020.
+It has as the first of its seven aims to: “protect and conserve the Outstanding Universal Value of the DVMWHS to ensure its transmission to future generations. aim 1 is paramount and all other aims must not conflict with it.”

 When inscription to the World Heritage List was first given to the Derwent Valley Mills in 2001, it was initially agreed that those planning authorities within the Partnership (Amber Valley Borough Council, Derby City Council, Derbyshire Dales District Council, Erewash Borough Council and Derbyshire County Council) would evaluate and decide on World Heritage Site planning issues within their own areas, without the need for repetition of the issues in a response from the World Heritage Site Partnership.